datafordemocracy/publicpresidency/git_steps.md

 ### Make a pull request
 When you want to add the changes from your forked repository on GitHub to the source repository

+1. Go to source repository on GitHub and click "New pull request"

+2. On the compare page, click "compare across forks"; the base fork is the original source repository, the head fork is your fork

+3. Give your request a title and description and "Create pull request"